-If you could use some advice in the minimalism, simplifying, finally living and enjoying your life realm, I highly recommend taking Courtney’s course A Simple Year, which opens for registration in December!
+If you could use some advice in the minimalism, simplifying, finally living and enjoying your life realm, I highly recommend taking Courtney’s course Soulful Simplicity (only open for a limited time!
+Enrollment closes September 18th, 2019).

 WHAT ARE THE FIRST 30 MINUTES OF YOUR DAY LIKE?